Oscillating multipliers on symmetric spaces and locally symmetric spaces: Introduction and statement of the results

-In \cite{GIUME} is studied the $L^p$-boundedness of the operator $T_{\alpha, \beta}$ in the case when rank$X=1$.
-In the present work we deal with the $ L^p $-boundedness of $T_{\alpha, \beta}$ in the case when rank$X \geq 2$.
-We also deal with the $L^p$ -boundedness of this operator on locally symmetric spaces.

-Let $\Gamma $ be a discrete and torsion free subgroup of $G$ and let us consider the locally symmetric space $M=\Gamma \backslash X=\Gamma \backslash G/K.$ Then $M$, equipped with the projection of the canonical Riemannian structure of $X$, becomes a Riemannian manifold.
+Let $\Gamma$ be a discrete and torsion free subgroup of $G$ and let us consider the locally symmetric space $M=\Gamma \backslash X$, which equipped with the projection of the canonical Riemannian structure of $X$, becomes a Riemannian manifold.

-To define oscillating multipliers on $M$, we first observe that if $f\in C_{0}^{\infty }(M)$, then, the function $T_{\alpha ,\beta }f$ defined by ( \ref{operatorX1}), is right $K$-invariant and left $\Gamma $-invariant.
-So $ T_{\alpha ,\beta }$ can be considered as an operator acting on functions on $ M$, which we shall denote by $\widehat{T}_{\alpha ,\beta}$.
+To define oscillating multipliers on $M$, we first observe that if $f\in C_{0}^{\infty }(M)$, then the function $T_{\alpha ,\beta }f$ defined by ( \ref{operatorX1}) is right $K$-invariant and left $\Gamma $-invariant.
+So, $ T_{\alpha ,\beta }$ can be considered as an operator acting on functions on $ M$, which we shall denote by $\widehat{T}_{\alpha ,\beta}$.

-In \cite{EFFI} is studied the $L^p$-boundedness of $\widehat{T}_{\alpha ,\beta}$ in the case of rank one locally symmetric spaces.
-In the present paper we treat the case when rank$X\geq 2$.

-To prove the $L^{p}$-boundedness of the part at infinity of our operators $ T_{\alpha ,\beta }$ and $\widehat{T}_{\alpha ,\beta }$, we shall make use of the Kunze and Stein phenomenon \cite{HE, KS1, LOMAjga}.
-Recall that in the case of symmetric spaces it states that if $\kappa $ is a $K$-bi-invariant function, then the convolution operator $\ast |\kappa |$ with kernel $ |\kappa |$ satisfies the estimate